-• What about the waste?
+What about the waste?

 21/05/25 by Marie

 Contrary to media reporting, radioactive waste is not a public health hazard, and it never hurt anyone.
-The issue of public mistrust is discussed here.
+The issue of public mistrust resulting from mainstream propaganda is discussed here.
+A natural fission reaction happened below Gabon, 2 billion years ago, and the ‘waste’ is still there; it hasn’t harmed anyone or anything.

-The nuclear industry is held to incredibly high account for the waste produced.
+Although the nuclear industry does not create carbon dioxide, it is still held to an incredibly high account for the radiological wastes which are cooled and contained.
 The radioactive content mostly consists of heavy metals, and this is published in the publicly available UK radioactive waste inventory.
-A natural fission reaction below Gabon, which happened 2 billion years ago, and the ‘waste’ is still there; it hasn’t harmed anyone or anything.

 See our 3 minute video which explains the problems of LNT:

-• Global Warming
+Global Warming

 What is Global Warming?